cemulate/mynoteserver/README.md

 * Typed content comes _first_; full Markdown support
 * **First-class support** for math with MathJax, including custom configurations and macros
-    * Drop a file called `mathjax-config.js` in the top level of your notes directory and the app will find/include it.
+    * Create a file called `config.js` in the top level of your notes directory and the app will include it.
+    Among other things, you can use this file to configure MathJax and add macros.
     An [example of such a file](https://docs.mathjax.org/en/latest/input/tex/macros.html) is in the MathJax docs.
         * Press `ctrl-alt-m` add a new MathJax macro definition to the bottom of your `mathjax-config.js` file; a reload is required before it takes effect on the page.
 * Notes are stored as _plain markdown files_ in a single directory with _one_ level of hierarchy: `collection/name`.